 To handle the transportation and installation of 60 pre-cast bridge-beam and edge-beam segments onto piers Archirodon reached out to Mammoet.
 Initially, the customer was looking at installing the bridge sections by SPMTs on a barge with the help of SPMT’s suspension cylinders to lift and then lower the pre-cast segments on the bridge bearings.

-The MTC 15 comes in standard shipping containers and can be easily shipped to any port, then assembled and erected in a matter of days.
-Archirodon’s 210-class barge with a suitable deck load was available at the site, this minimized the costs associated with mobilization of a new barge, and reduced the environmental harm by using readily available local resources.
+The MTC15 comes in standard shipping containers and can be easily shipped to any port, then assembled and erected in a matter of days.
+Archirodon’s 210-class barge with a suitable deck load was available at the site, this minimized the costs associated with the mobilization of a new barge and reduced the environmental harm by using readily available local resources.

-Jacques Stoof, Mammoet's Global Director Market Development and Innovation said: “We always work closely with the customers to listen and understand their requirements to be able to offer the most efficient solutions.
-MTC 15 on a barge or a containerized floating sheer leg is a testament to that as it provides a simple yet effective way to lift heavy loads, both inland and in coastal waters and can be perfectly suitable to any civil project, on any local river or a lake.”
+Jacques Stoof, Mammoet's Global Director of Market Development and Innovation said: “We always work closely with the customers to listen and understand their requirements to be able to offer the most efficient solutions.
+MTC15 on a barge or a containerized floating sheer leg is a testament to that as it provides a simple yet effective way to lift heavy loads, both inland and in coastal waters, and can be perfectly suitable for any civil project, on any local river or a lake.”

-Sustainability is at the heart of The Red Sea Project, from design and architecture through to construction, operations and destination management.
-All transport and installation works are performed during the daylight hours in order to protect a sensitive marine habitat.
-The MTC 15 has also been constructed by reapplying parts from previous cranes, reducing its environmental footprint.
+Sustainability is at the heart of The Red Sea Project, from design and architecture to construction, operations, and destination management.
+All transport and installation works are performed during daylight hours in order to protect sensitive marine habitats.
+The MTC15 has also been constructed by reapplying parts from previous cranes, reducing its environmental footprint.
 Using sand or water on-site for ballast reduces environmental impacts further.